Myth of meritocracy: Racism

 The myth of meritocracy has been identified by scholars as promoting the color blind philosophy that anyone, regardless of their race or ethnicity, can succeed if they work hard enough.
-"This belief suggests that if a person of color is not succeeding at work (e.g. not getting promoted), it must be due to laziness or a lack of effort on that person's part," rather than a structural barrier, as described by professor, activist, and comedian Kevin Nadal, Katie Griffen, and Yinglee Wong.
-The concept of meritocracy has been suggested as a tool to both dismiss theoretical institutional racism and justify racist attitudes while also serving as an argument against affirmative action policies.
-The belief that the United States is a meritocracy is most accepted as an accurate reflection of reality among young, upper class, whites and Asians and least accepted as an accurate reflection of reality among older, working class, people of color.
+"This belief suggests that if a person of color is not succeeding at work (e.g. not getting promoted), it must be due to laziness or a lack of effort on that person's part," rather than a structural barrier, as described by Kevin Nadal, Katie Griffen, and Yinglee Wong.
+The myth of meritocracy has been identified as a tool to both dismiss institutional racism and justify racist attitudes, while also serving as an argument against affirmative action policies.
+The belief that the United States is a meritocracy is most accepted as an accurate reflection of reality among young, upper class whites and least accepted as an accurate reflection of reality among older, working class, people of color.

 Tyranny of merit

 Harvard philosopher Michael Sandel in his latest book (2020) makes a case against meritocracy, calling it a "tyranny".
 Ongoing stalled social mobility and increasing inequality are laying bare the crass delusion of the American Dream, and the promise "you can make it if you want and try".
 The latter, according to Sandel, is the main culprit of the anger and frustration which brought some Western countries towards populism.